Updated November 18, 2023

 Future Value Formula in Excel (With Excel Template)

-The calculation of Future Value in excel is very easy and can take many variables which can be very difficult to calculate otherwise without a spreadsheet.
+Calculating Future Value in Excel is easy and can take many variables, which can be difficult to calculate otherwise without a spreadsheet.

-What will the amount be after the principle of 10000 is invested for 10 years and 1000 is invested every year thereafter at the rate of 17 percent per annum.
+What will the amount be after the principle of 10000 is invested for 10 years and 1000 is invested every year thereafter at 17 percent per annum?

-Now as soon as you put in the FV function and start a bracket, the excel asks you to open the bracket and give rate (rate), a number of periods (nper), payment per term (pmt), Present Value (PV) close brackets.
+Now, as soon as you put in the FV function and start a bracket, excel asks you to open the bracket and give rate (rate), the number of periods (nper), payment per term (pmt), Present Value (PV) close brackets.

-Now as we press enter in B6 we will get our Future Value.
+As we press enter in B6, we will get our Future Value.

-This excel illustration can be used in google sheets as well.
+Use this Excel illustration in Google Sheets as well.
 We just need to be clear about the functions and the input.

-This has been a guide to a Future Value formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Future Value Calculator with downloadable excel template.
+Although, this has been a guide to a Future Value formula.
+Here, we discuss its uses along with practical examples.
+We also provide a Future Value Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –